 Red Ginseng for Hair Loss Research

-A study published by J Ginseng Res (2012) showed success in the area of Fructose red Panax ginseng hair growth (4).
+A study published by J Ginseng Res (2012) showed success in Fructose red Panax ginseng hair growth (4).
 Fifty individuals suffering from alopecia areata (AA) were divided into two groups.
 Alopecia areata is a form of hair loss in which the body attacks its own hair follicles.
 This condition results in hair loss, which can be permanent in some cases.
-Group 1 was given corticosteroid intra-lesional along with red ginseng.
-Group 2 was given corticosteroid intra-lesional alone.
+The researchers gave group 1 corticosteroid intra-lesional along with red ginseng.
+Group 2 had corticosteroid intra-lesional alone.
 At the end of the 12-week study:

 - Individuals in the first group were recorded as having longer hair than those in the second pact (4).

-- Results were measured on a 4-point scale.
+- The results were measured on a 4-point scale.
 A score of four represented full recovery with 60 percent growth.
-The average score of Group 1 was 3.6 while the median of Group 2 was 3.1 (4).
+The average score of Group 1 was 3.6, while the median of Group 2 was 3.1 (4).

 Red Ginseng For Hair Loss – Follicle Stem Cell Stimulation

 Another research project conducted by Phytother Res (2013) focused on the molecules in Fructose Panax ginseng that could promote hair growth (7).
 Researchers used DNA microarray analysis to measure gene expression in mice dermal papillae cells.
-Observations of gene expression of treated dermal papillae showed ginsenoside Rg3’s dose-dependent effective increase in vascular endothelial growth (VEGF) mRNA levels.
+Observations of treated dermal papillae gene expression showed ginsenoside Rg3’s dose-dependent effective increase in vascular endothelial growth (VEGF) mRNA levels.
 VEGF is a signaling protein.
 It is responsible for stimulating blood vessel formation.
 Ginsenosides are the main active components of the red ginseng root.